naamancurtis/suaide/readme.md

-# Suaide _(Stand-Up Aide)_
+# suaide

-A simple CLI App written purely in Rust to help with the management of todos & tasks within the terminal, with the added functionality to output a stand-up style report.
+_[Stand-Up Aide]_ A simple CLI App written purely in Rust to help with the management of todos & tasks within the terminal, with the added functionality to output a stand-up style report.

 ## Requirements

 Under the hood this uses `SQLite 3` for storage, _(included in most MacOS distributions)_.
-If your system doesn't have it installed you'll need to install a recent version of it _(this was developed on 3.28.0)_.
+If your system doesn't have it installed you'll need to install a recent version of it _(this was developed on `SQLite v3.28.0`)_.

 ## Basic API